|

 Mr. Hiram Meritt, of Nelson, a prominent and respected citizen, died

 yesterday morning of pneumonia, at the age of 79 years.
-Mr. Meritt
+Mr. Meritt was

-in Nelson for 18 years.
-Previous to locating there he kept a store
+Nelson for 18 years.
+Previous to locating there he kept a store in

 18, 1887, The Wellsboro Agitator, Wellsboro, Tioga Co, Pa.)